f3peakcity/f3peakcity.github.io/content/slack/index.md

 > **Need an invite?** Anyone already in the Slack can text you an invite link, or you can give them your email and they can send you a link via email.
 If needed, [contact us](/contact) for help.

+## Paxmate

+Paxmate is under development, and will be enabled January 1, 2023.

 ## Channels

 Conversations on Slack are organized into channels that start with `#`.
 The following sections share details about the most common.
 Don't see one you want?
 Ask in `#mumblechatter`.
 You can even [create your own channel](https://slack.com/help/articles/201402297-Create-a-channel), such as for your Shield Lock or a one-time event!